 Pursuant to the composite restructuring, the senior unsecured notes have been fully equitized and the claims of senior secured creditors exchanged for a combination of equity, replacement debt and cash.
 In addition to the new money investment by senior unsecured noteholders, senior secured creditors have injected new money in the form of new £75 million super senior notes.
 The restructuring and related new money investment has resulted in a significantly deleveraged capital structure and additional liquidity for the Towergate Group.

-Ropes & Gray deployed a multidisciplinary cross-office team, which included London-based partner Philip Sanderson (corporate), counsel Andrew Howard (tax) and associates Daniel Andrews (business restructuring), Aditya Khanna (finance), and Boston-based partners Craig Marcus (corporate) and David Saltzman (tax), counsel Deidre Johnson (antitrust), and associate Joshua Sturm (business restructuring).
+Ropes & Gray deployed a multidisciplinary cross-office team, which included London-based counsel Andrew Howard (tax) and associates Daniel Andrews (business restructuring), Aditya Khanna (finance), and Boston-based partners Craig Marcus (corporate) and David Saltzman (tax) and counsel Deidre Johnson (antitrust).

 Houlihan Lokey provided financial advice to the senior unsecured ad hoc committee.
 The Towergate Group was represented by Linklaters and Rothschild, and senior secured creditors were represented by Sullivan & Cromwell and Moelis.